 fieldsFilter: Designed to handle spaces

-fieldsThe most significant feature of the filter is its 'intelligent' handling of spaces.It will automatically treat one or more consecutive spaces as a single delimiter.“Hello AnQiCMS”This includes strings with multiple consecutive spaces,fieldsand can split them cleanly and neatly into“Hello”and“AnQiCMS”, without producing any empty strings.
-Moreover,fieldsThe string will automatically remove leading and trailing whitespace characters to ensure you get a neat, redundant-free word list.
+fieldsThe most significant feature of the filter is its 'intelligent' handling of spaces.It automatically treats one or more consecutive spaces as a single delimiter.This means, whether it is a single space, or like“Hello AnQiCMS”Such a string containing multiple consecutive spaces,fieldscan be cleanly and neatly split into“Hello”and“AnQiCMS”without producing any empty strings.
+Moreover,fieldsIt will automatically remove leading and trailing whitespace characters, ensuring you get a neat, redundant word list.

 Key differences and selection guide

-UnderstoodsplitandfieldsThe working principle, we can better choose the filter that suits our own needs.
+UnderstoodsplitandfieldsThe principle, we can better choose filters that meet our own needs.

 Summary of main differences:

-• Separator specification: splitYou need to explicitly specify the separator (it can be any string).fieldsIt is not necessary to specify, it defaults and splits only by spaces (including tab characters, newline characters, and other whitespace characters).
+splitYou need to specify the delimiter explicitly (it can be any string);fieldsIt is not necessary to specify, it defaults and splits only by spaces (including tab characters, newline characters, and other whitespace characters). - Handling of consecutive separators:When multiple consecutive separators are encountered,

-• Handling of consecutive delimiters:When encountering multiple consecutive delimiters,splitMay contain empty strings in the results;fieldsThen it will intelligently treat consecutive spaces as separators and automatically ignore them, without producing empty strings.
+splitMay contain empty strings in the result;fieldsWill intelligently treat consecutive spaces as separators and automatically ignore them, not producing empty strings. - Leading and trailing whitespace:

 When to choosesplit: